Kids age 5 to 11 next in line for COVID-19 vaccines as White House rolls out plans - NewsBreak

 Another third say they will “wait and see” how the vaccine is working, and one in four say they definitely won’t get their children in that age group vaccinated.

-The post Kids age 5 to 11 next in line for COVID-19 vaccines as White House rolls out plans appeared first on New Hampshire Bulletin .
+The post Kids age 5 to 11 next in line for COVID-19 vaccines as White House rolls out plans appeared first on Florida Phoenix .

 Comments / 0